 Strictures, fistulae, and diverticula may require surgical correction.

-Patients refractory to standard medical or surgical treatment or those who have severe symptoms should be referred to a gastroenterologist/infectious disease specialist.
+Patients refractory to standard medical or surgical treatment or those who have severe symptoms should be referred to a gastroenterologist/infectious disease specialist for additional workup.

 Admission criteria for bacterial overgrowth syndrome (BOS) should be based on severity of clinical manifestations at presentation, especially in high-risk individuals.

-The goals of pharmacotherapy are to eradicate the infection, to reduce morbidity, and to prevent complications.
+The goals of pharmacotherapy are to reduce the burden of microorganisms in the intestine rather than achieve complete eradication, to reduce morbidity, and to prevent complications.[1]

 Clinical Context: Antibiotic of choice as clinical resistance may be less frequent than with other antibiotics.